Skip to:

 U.S. Capital

-• Patti's Comments: The National Council on Disability issued a report to the President on the current state of people with disabilities in American earlier this fall and provides a range of recommendations for reforms.
+• Patti's Comments: In October, 2011 The National Council on Disability issued a report to the President on the current state of people with disabilities in American and provides a range of recommendations for reforms.
 This is important and essential reading for all folks with disabilities and their families.
 In the section near and dear to my heart entitled "Community Living, There is no Place Like Home" the report assets: “ No disability policy is in greater need of reform than the antiquated Medicaid rules that favor institutional settings over home and community-based services (HCBS)” …

 “The institutional bias in Medicaid not only is fiscally irresponsible but also violates one of the most cherished American values — the right to live in the community.
 On June 21, 2011, NCD and the Bipartisan Disabilities Caucus provided a congressional briefing on a landmark Supreme Court decision, Olmstead v.
 L.C.,5 and the benefits of HCBS, delivered primarily under Medicaid.
 In Olmstead, the Supreme Court ruled that under the ADA, unnecessary institutional segregation of the disabled constitutes discrimination.
 In recent years, the U.S. Department of Justice has focused enforcement efforts on requiring states to offer HCBS instead of confining people in institutions.
 Although many individuals have successfully transitioned to community settings in recent years, waiting lists for community services have grown considerably, and many who would opt for community services are not able to obtain them.
 Recent state budget crises have compounded the problem and threaten to erode the gains made in recent years as many states short-sightedly cut home- and community-based services in an attempt to balance their budgets.
 Although states are prohibited by the Affordable Care Act from limiting Medicaid eligibility, other state policies have reduced HCBS by lowering reimbursement rates to HCBS providers and reducing the number of approved HCBS hours per beneficiary.
 Additionally, the expiration of the enhanced Medicaid Federal Medical Assistance Percentage (FMAP) made available to states through the American Recovery and Reinvestment Act (ARRA) has led to state expenditures on HCBS dropping to pre-recession levels.